 Each day we are taken over by constant online interactions.
 Those processes are gradually making companies’ stakeholders to think towards refocusing their communication strategies directly on consumers’ deep needs and expectations.
-When it comes to creating a content strategy, regardless of the field of expertise, the ultimate goal is to orchestrate high-value customer experiences across all touchpoints and allow consumers to interact whenever and wherever they want.
+When it comes to creating an omnichannel content strategy, regardless of the field of expertise, the ultimate goal is to orchestrate high-value customer experiences across all touchpoints and allow consumers to interact whenever and wherever they want.
 Any device is expected to be a bit “humanly intelligent” and to serve a lifetime value.
 With that in mind, the era of inventing new technologies just for the sake of reaching its high peak does not serve its purpose anymore.

 Therefore, here we have come closer to understanding an overall omnichannel concept: it’s not just strategic continuation of cross-channel campaign (which, obviously, comes as no surprise), it’s something far more revolutionary in thinking, where both technologies and people create a holistic picture of our “omnichannel” customer.
 If any company or brand strives for reshaping their focus on being omnichannel – they should definitely make their data flow more omnichannel as well, which means its continuous leveraging, collecting and implementing through the view of customers’ preferences.